Honours

 Eligibility

-To be eligible for Life Fellowship of the Institute, a candidate must meet the following criteria:
+To be eligible for Life Fellowship, a candidate must meet the following criteria:

-- They must be a member of the Institute for a period of no less than 15 years
+- be a member of the Institute for a period of no less than 15 years

-- They must be a Fellow of the Institute for a period of 5 years
+- be a Fellow of the Institute for a period of no less than 5 years

-- They must be in good standing with the Institute (dues paid up to date)
+- be in good standing with the Institute (dues paid up to date)

-- Must have held a position of leadership within the sector
+- have held a position of leadership within the profession

-- Must be willing to fulfil the duties of Life Fellowship
+- be willing to fulfil the duties of Life Fellowship.

 Honorary Life Members